 Are you new to elimination communication?
-This introduction to elimination communication lingo will help you become familiar with common EC terms.
-Here are some definitions of elimination communication vocabulary, as used by authors and those of us practicing EC.
-I hope you find this infographic useful.
-Feel free to pin it!
+This introduction to elimination communication lingo will help you become familiar with commonly used terms.
+These definitions come from authors and those of us practicing elimination communication.
+If you have a different interpretation, please comment below!

-EC = elimination communication, aka natural infant hygiene; infant potty training; and diaper free.
+EC = elimination communication.
+Also known as natural infant hygiene; infant potty training; or diaper-free.

-EC is an acronym for "elimination communication," a gentle form of potty learning for babies, starting between 0 and 18-months-old.
+EC is an acronym for "elimination communication," a gentle method of allowing babies to use the potty or toilet.

-Yes, babies can actually start from birth!
-Just as they come out of the womb communicating their needs for milk and comfort, babies also attempt to communication their elimination needs.
+Yes, babies can start using the toilet from birth!
+Just as babies are born communicating their needs for milk and comfort, babies also attempt to communication their elimination needs.

 A pottytunity refers to offering a baby an opportunity to use the potty.

-We don't force the baby to pee or to remain on the potty if they indicate they don't need to eliminate.
+We don't force the baby to remain on the potty if they indicate they don't need to eliminate (often by straightening their legs or arching back).
 We simply offer the chance to use the potty, toilet, or other appropriate receptacle.
 If the baby doesn't need to go at that time, we can offer again later.

-In EC terms, a "signal" is body language, sign language, or a vocalization that Baby makes to indicate her need to eliminate.
+In EC terms, a "signal" is body language, sign language, or a vocalization that your baby makes to indicate that he needs to eliminate.

-Many newcomers to the concept of EC brush it off by saying, "My baby doesn't signal."
-That may be true during certain phases of development, but it's more likely that the person has not stopped to observe closely enough to detect those signals.
+Many newcomers to the concept of EC think, "My baby doesn't signal."
+That may be true during certain phases of development, but it could also be that you haven't become aware yet of your baby's signals.
+Diaper-free observation time is a good way to watch for signals.

-Ever seen a baby or toddler make a "poo face"?
+Have you ever seen a baby or toddler make a "poop face"?
 That's probably one of the easiest signals to notice.

-When we talk about a "cue" in EC, we are often referring to a sound that the parent/caregiver makes to cue the baby to eliminate.
+When we talk about a "cue" in EC, we are often referring to a sound that the parent or caregiver makes to cue the baby to eliminate.

-Common cue sounds are "psss" for pee and a grunt for poo.
+Common cue sounds are "psss" for pee and a grunt for poop.

 Another type of cue is the position in which the baby is held.
 For example, when my son was about two-months-old and had been practicing EC for about a month, he knew that when I would: (1) remove his diaper, (2) hold him over the little potty, and (3) say "psss," that meant it was time to pee.
 I remember how excited I felt when I realized, "hey, he has started peeing on cue!".